The Pulse

 Numbers of accidents were through the roof

 A study by the Transportation Research Board found that in 2023 alone, more than 25,000 children were injured in accidents caused by drivers exceeding the speed limit in school areas.
-The goal is to create a safer environment for kids, and adding cameras to one of the most iconic roads in the United States may be part of the solution.
+The goal is to create a safer environment for kids, and adding cameras to a heavily trafficked stretch of road in Connecticut may be part of the solution.

 On a small stretch of Route 66 in Connecticut, speed trap cameras were installed and officially went live on July 1st.
 Middletown has become the first city in Connecticut to install an automated speed camera — and it’s already operational.